uwciso/browser-security/solutions.md

   path: '/assets.html'
 }
 ```
 Note that on the initial page load, each asset's response will have a `Set-Cookie` header.
-But, on subsequent page loads, you should see that only the assets.html will have a `Cookie` header.
+But, on subsequent page loads, you should see that only the assets.html will have a `Cookie` request header.

 At any time, you can clear the cookies from your browser for this specific app by using the "Storage" tab in Firefox's Dev Tools, or "Application" in Chrome.